Years ago, around the time we decided to adopt our youngest child, I started getting restless.

 To be honest, I was weary of searching.
 Our path forward was as ambiguous as ever.
 I felt sidelined.
 Why had God called so many of my friends to big things, while leaving me on the bench?
 Was I missing something?
 Was I really so unusable?

-Over the coming months I slipped into a season of quietness.
-I shut out social media, television, even relationships.
+Over the coming months I slipped into a season of quiet.
+I shut out social media, television, even some relationships.
 I was in recovery, or maybe hiding.
-I felt like Elijah on the mountainside, exhausted and discouraged.
-I’d looked for God in the wind, the earthquake, and the fire.
+Like Elijah on the mountainside, exhausted and discouraged, I’d looked for God in the wind, the earthquake, and the fire.

-I should have guessed He would come then, when I quieted my world enough to hear His whisper.
+I should have guessed He would come then, when I quieted my world enough to hear Him in the whisper.